sfnxboy/Unsupervised_ML_Cryptocurrencies/README.md

 This code outputs a 3D Model
 ![image](https://user-images.githubusercontent.com/68082808/99406732-3d291f80-28bc-11eb-85ee-a74048e3746e.png)

+In [Trial_&Error_finding_centroids](https://github.com/sfnxboy/Unsupervised_ML_Cryptocurrencies/blob/main/Demo/Trial_%26Error_finding_centroids.ipynb) we apply the K-means algorithm to a dataset which does not have a predefined number of clusters.
+The programmer can create models with any number of cluters they would like!
+As we add more and more clusters to the code, we see some solid clusters break out.
+However, before we get trigger-happy and increase the clusters further, we should consider when there might be too many clusters.
+If we have too many, will it even tell us something about the data?
+If we increase to 100 clusters, that would really fine-tune each group, but with so many clusters, can we even do anything with that?

+Recall that unsupervised learning doesn't have a concrete outcome like supervised learning does.
+We use unsupervised learning to parse data to help us make decisions.
+So, at what point do we lose the helpfulness of unsupervised learning?
+With trial and error, this can become unclear and can only get us so far with more complex datasets.

 Describe the differences between supervised and unsupervised learning, including real-world examples of each.
 Preprocess data for unsupervised learning.
 Cluster data using the K-means algorithm.